Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Livingstone Memorial Lighthouse

-You can find this light green marble beauty at the island’s north end.
+This light green marble beauty is found at the island’s north end.
 Its marble construction makes it one of the few in the country – oh, those golden days of excess!
 The memorial to William Livingstone, built in 1929, was more than a beacon for ships at night.
 I’ve toured this country coast to coast, and it’s one of the prettiest lighthouses you’ll find anywhere.
+I’ve scouted many across this country and I promise you this is a beauty.

 Detroit Grand Prix

-Once a year, the Detroit Grand Prix IndyCar Series is hosted on the island.
-For one month, a temporary track was set up across the island for the race cars that can be heard tearing it up throughout downtown.
+Once a year, the Detroit Grand Prix IndyCar Series was hosted on the island.
+For one month, a temporary track was set up across the island.
+The race cars could heard tearing it up throughout downtown.

-Over the years, there have been many complaints about the races because of the destruction of the island.
-But there’s also a lot of money and attention given to it, so like most things involving this island, it’s a trade-off.
-However, after years of debate, in 2023, the event left the island and returned to the streets of Downtown Detroit for the first time since 1991.
+Over the years, there have been many complaints about the races because of the island’s destruction.
+But there’s also a lot of money and attention, so it’s a trade-off like most things involving this island.
+However, after years of debate, in 2023, the event returned to the streets of Downtown Detroit.

 Visiting Belle Isle